• Skip to primary navigation

 What to Serve with Breakfast Tacos

-Breakfast tacos are the perfect grab-and-go weekday breakfast because you do not need utensils to eat them.
-To make a complete and nourishing meal, add a banana or other handheld fruit and beverage of your choice, and you are ready to go!
+Breakfast tacos are the perfect grab-and-go weekday breakfast because you do not need utensils.
+Add a banana or other handheld fruit and beverage to make a complete and nourishing meal, and you are ready to go!

-For a relaxing weekend brunch, serve a fresh fruit salad made with oranges, grapefruit, and sliced strawberries.
+For a relaxing weekend brunch, serve a fresh fruit salad with oranges, grapefruit, and sliced strawberries.

 Add a mimosa made with mango juice and prosecco to complete the meal.
 Make a mimosa mocktail if you have children or prefer not to drink alcohol.
 Substitute sparkling cider for the prosecco.
 It is very refreshing!
 My boys loved to drink this mocktail with brunch when they were young!